 17 July 2014: KSP wins Commercial Innovation of the Year Award at the Construction News Awards Ceremony in London.
 The judges recognised that King Sheet Piling was ‘exceptional’ and ‘more than just innovative’ and that it ‘could revolutionise a practice largely unchanged for 120 years.’
 They concluded that it ‘could truly make an impact on a global scale.’
 Click here to read more.

 June 2014: Rail Infrastructure Magazine publishes article on KSP use on Network Rail embankment stabilisation at Westbury.
-Click here to read more (with kind permission of Infrastructure Rail)
+Click here to read more (with kind permission of Rail Infrastructure)

 23 May 2014: The Hong Kong patent office issued patent HK1160672 covering the IPR behind KSP.